chudkins/DSF/README.md

 ## Current State
 Alpha quality, but it's becoming usable.
 Script can now add and update products, including thumbnail images.
 (All images will be set to the same file.)

-Categories and security groups aren't handled yet.
+Security groups aren't handled yet.

 ## Compatibility
 Digital StoreFront 9.8 series.